tarekzaibet/cloud-aws-gcp/aws/aws.md

 - EBS Volume types :

+    - SSD-backed volumes optimized for transactional workloads involving frequent read/write operations with small I/O size, where the dominant performance attribute is IOPS
+    - HDD-backed volumes optimized for large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS

     - SSD :
       - General purpose SSD : balances price and performance for a wide variety of workloads.
+          - Use cases : recommended for most workloads, System boot volumes, Virtual Desktops, Low-Latency interactive apps, Dev & Test environments.
       - Provisioned IOPS SSD : Highest-performance SSD volumes for missions-critical low-latency or high-throughput workloads
+          - Use cases :    Critical business applications that require sustained IOPS performance, or more than 16,000 IOPS or 250 MiB/s of throughput per volume,  Large Database Workloads, such as : MongoDB, Cassandra, Microsoft SQL Server, mySQL, postgreSQL, Oracle.

     - Magnetic :
       - Throughout optimized HDD : Low cost HDD volumes designed for frequently accessed, thoughput-intensive workloads.
+          - Use cases : Streaming workloads requiring consistent, fast throughput at a low price.
+Big Data, Data Warehouse, Log processing, Cannot be a boot volume.
-      - Cold HDD : Lowest cost HDD volume designed for less frequently accessed workloads
+      - Cold HDD : Lowest cost HDD volume designed for less frequently accessed workloads.
+          - Use cases : Throughput-oriented storage for large volumes of data that is infrequently accessed, Scenarios where the lowest storage cost is important, Cannot be a boot volume.
       - Magnetic : Previous generation.Can be a boot volume.

 # Security group basics :